woossi0/suite/docs/usermanual/source/install/redhat/packages.rst

       sudo su -

 #.
-Remove the 4.9.0 packages:
+Remove the 4.9.x packages:

    .. code-block:: bash

       yum remove suite-*

-   Make note of which packages were removed this way.
+   .. note:: You may wish to make note of which packages were removed this way.

 #.
 Download the Boundless key: